Indian Immigration Services Team

 6. Safety First

-When visiting natural caves, never go out of the marked caves without expert guidance, as you may become trapped and have to be rescued.
-The cave systems in Meghalaya can be hazardous due to sudden increases in water level and lack of space due to narrow passages without local guides.
+When visiting natural caves, never go beyond marked cave routes without expert guidance, as you may become trapped and have to be rescued.
+The cave systems in Meghalaya can be hazardous due to sudden increases in water level and a lack of space due to narrow passages without local guides.
 Always have emergency numbers and travel in groups and not alone.

 7. Timing Your Visit